Plantar Fasciitis Runner

 4. Saucony Cohesion 10

-The Saucony Cohesion 10 shoe is one of the most affordable options on the list.
-It is perfect for everyday training and conquering heavy mileage.
 Though Saucony doesn’t incorporate all of its new technologies in the Cohesion 10, the shoe still has good cushioning and comfort.
 In fact, it’s a perfect shoe for recreational and entry-level runners.

 Product highlights